-This article takes you through a few use cases for international address validation and shows you how international address validation works.
+This beginner guide takes you through a few use cases for international address validation and shows you how international address validation works.

 Why Do You Need International Address Validation?

-Businesses need accurate customer addresses, but ensuring yours is accurate gets tricky when dealing with international customers.
+Businesses need accurate customer addresses, but ensuring that global addresses of your customers are is accurate gets tricky when dealing with international customers.

 A country’s address format is usually standardized by several federal and state organizations, along with the country’s largest postal services.
 Different locations require different information in their addresses.
 In Japan, for example, a person’s postal address is written in order from the largest administration or geographical unit to the smallest, with the name of the customer at the very end.
 However, Japan Post recommends that you write the address in reverse order if you’re using Roman script or English.